How to Bring PDF Logical Page Numbers into Correspondence with Document Page Numbers

 The manual procedure

-You'll need the qpdf
+You'll need the qpdf command-line tool and

 a text editor that can deal with binary data and large files.